developerluanramos/developerluanramos/README.md

 🎯 **Software Developer | Agile Entusiast | Lifelong Learner**

 Welcome to my GitHub space!
 I’m passionate about transforming ideas into real-world applications and sharing knowledge along the way.
-With a strong background in software development and a growing focus on pedagogy, I strive to build solutions that not only solve problems but also inspire learning.
+With a strong background in software development and a growing focus on agile methods, I strive to build solutions that not only solve problems but also inspire learning.

 ---